Empower Your Practice

 • Pros: Free to use, simple calendar management, mobile-friendly.

-• Cons: Very limited features, no clinical notes, not GDPR-compliant for healthcare data.
+• Cons: Very limited features, no clinical notes, not suitable for HIPAA-regulated health data.

 1. Calendx takes a minimalist approach to scheduling, providing a clean booking interface with calendar sync and basic notifications.
 It is suitable for practitioners who want an uncomplicated booking page without advanced features.
 It is not designed for healthcare and lacks the documentation and compliance tools that clinical massage therapists require.